CZ-NIC/knot-resolver/daemon/bindings/net_xdpsrv.rst

 * Linux kernel 4.18+ (5.x+ is recommended for optimal performance) compiled with the `CONFIG_XDP_SOCKETS=y` option.
 XDP isn't supported in other operating systems.
 * libknot compiled with XDP support
-* A multiqueue network card with native XDP support is highly recommended, otherwise the performance gains will be much lower.
+* **A multiqueue network card with native XDP support is highly recommended**, otherwise the performance gain will be much lower and you may encounter issues due to XDP emulation.
   Successfully tested cards:

   * Intel series 700 (driver `i40e`), maximum number of queues per interface is 64.